rvs_exp

 - exponential distribution probability density functionExperimental

-The probability density function (pdf) of the single real variable exponential distribution:
+The probability density function (pdf) of the single real variable exponential distribution is:

-For a complex variable (x + y i) with independent real x and imaginary y parts, the joint probability density function is the product of the corresponding marginal pdf of real and imaginary pdf (for more details, see "Probability and Random Processes with Applications to Signal Processing and Communications", 2nd ed., Scott L. Miller and Donald Childers, 2012, p.197):
+For a complex variable with independent real and imaginary parts, the joint probability density function is the product of the corresponding real and imaginary marginal pdfs:2

 Elemental function